jordan336/battleship/README.txt

 * Improve this readme
 * Move placeShips() logic out of Game
 * More unit testing
-* State should update torpedo lists when an Agent fires a torpedo
 * Agent statistics
 * Grid needs to handle case where there is a hit at a position, but the ship still has hit points at that position.
   An Agent should still be allowed to fire at a hit position in this case, or maybe its always allowed?